 - 8 tablespoons butter

 - 2/3 c brown sugar, packed

 - 1 cup liquid (milk, buttermilk, or water all work here)

 - whipped cream or ice cream for topping (optional)

-- Return the cobblers to the oven and bake an additional 20-25 minutes until the dough is a light golden brown and baked through.
+- Return to the oven and bake an additional 30 minutes until the dough is a light golden brown and baked through.

-- Remove from the oven and allow to cool on a rack.
+- Remove from the oven and allow to cool on a rack at least 10 minutes before serving.
 Serve warm topped with ice cream or room temperature with whipped cream or alone.
 Enjoy!